milgra/zenmusic/README.md

+# Zen Music

-# Zen Music music player, organizer and visualizer
+Zen Music is a music player, organizer and visualizer inspired by the 2000's era iTunes and the tracker music players of the early 90's.
-"touch your music"

 ![alt text](svg/screenshot.jpeg)

-Zen Music is inspired by the 2000's era iTunes and the tracker music players of the early 90's.

 ## Features ##

-- standalone UI renderer with slick, lag-free 60 fps smooth and momentum scrolling
 - retro-minimalistic UI
+- beautiful and smooth UX experience
-- always visible frequency and scope analyzer overlays
+- always-on frequency and scope analyzer visualizers
-- status line and activity window for full transparency
-- library auto-organizing ( if enabled )
+- library auto-organization ( if enabled )
-- human readable text-based database for transparency & easy modification
+- activity window and human-readable database for transparent operation

-Video introduction
+Read the user manual for further information : [User's Manual](USER.md)

 ## Installation ##